The Comeback Kids

 Fortunately marriage didn't slow him down a bit.
 He went right back to his shenanigans.

-Daryl's Experience Gang saved some of their best efforts for the SSQQ Halloween Party.
-Rocky would win Best Costume practically every year with some of the most creative outfits imaginable.
+The Daryl Armstrong Experience saved their best efforts for the SSQQ Halloween Party.
+Daryl's friends loved Halloween!
+It was the perfect forum for their inspired madness.
+Rocky Kneten would win Best Costume practically every year with some of the most creative outfits imaginable.
 That 'Chupacabra' outfit was equal parts brilliant and bizarre.
 The same year, Daryl and Joanne were hysterical as Austin Powers and Friend.
-But for sheer audacity, nothing will ever top Gillian and Joanne's send-off on Monica Lewinsky.
+But for sheer audacity, nothing will ever top Gillian and Joanne's 1998 send-off on Monica Lewinsky.
 I loved Joanne's kneepads.
 Such a clever accessory.

 SSQQ finally had a new Leader of the Pack although 'Leader of the Asylum' might be more accurate.
 Daryl's wild and crazy friends were totally nuts.